Woodward Cave in Centre County contains 5 large rooms, hundreds of yards of tunnels and passageways, and the largest stalagmite in Pennsylvania!

-Woodward Cave is open every day May 28 through August 21 from 10 am until 4 pm (last tour at 4 pm) – please check their OFFICIAL WEBSITE for any restriction/closures BEFORE making the trip!
+Woodward Cave is open every day May 28 through August 21 from 10 am until 4 pm (last tour at 4 pm), and on Saturdays and Sundays only from August 22 to October 9 – please check their OFFICIAL WEBSITE for any restriction/closures BEFORE making the trip!

 Penn’s Cave in Centre County offers the only cavern tour in the United States that is conducted completely by boat!